-for small value of the width Γ_R , the effect is typically a sharp peak.
-In general, the scattering amplitude is a matrix in the space of kinematically open channels, and near a resonance pole the elements of the matrix take the form $t{ij} \sim \frac{c_i c_j}{s_R - s}$, where c_i is the coupling to the i channel.
+The presence of a resonance of angular momentum J in a hadron scattering process has a rigorous signature in the form of a pole singularity in the partial-wave amplitude, $t_J(s)$ .
+A pole at a complex value of Mandelstam $s = s_R = (m_R - i\frac{1}{2}\Gamma_R)^2$ influences scattering for real values of s-in particular for small value of the width, $\Gamma_R$ , the effect for an isolated resonance is typically a narrow peak.
+In general, the scattering amplitude is a matrix in the space of kinematically open channels, and near a resonance pole the elements of the matrix take the form $t{ij} \sim \frac{c_i c_j}{s_R - s}$ , where $c_i$ is the coupling to the i channel.
 A rigorous presentation of hadron resonances will take the form of a list of pole positions and the associated couplings.

 As described above, dynamical models working at the level of constituent quarks and/or hadrons are informative, and offer frameworks within which experimental observations may be placed, but ultimately all observed hadron phenomena must have an origin within QCD.
-Lattice QCD provides an explicit numerical approach to studying QCD at energies relevant to resonance physics, where it is fundamentally non-perturbative.
-After discretizing the theory on a finite hypercubic grid, an ensemble of gluon field configurations can be generated, and using these correlation functions evaluated.
+Lattice QCD provides an explicit numerical approach to studying QCD at energies relevant to resonance physics, where it is fundamentally nonperturbative.
+After discretizing the theory on a finite hypercubic grid, an ensemble of gluon field configurations can be generated, and using these, correlation functions evaluated.
 By computing appropriate two-point correlation functions, the discrete spectrum of QCD eigenstates in the finite-volume defined by the lattice can be determined.
-These can be related to scattering amplitudes through the Lüscher formalism [23-25] and its extensions [26-33] which connect the volume dependence of the discrete spectrum to scattering amplitudes in an infinite volume.
+These can be related to scattering amplitudes through the Lüscher formalism [28-30] and its extensions [31-38] which connect the volume dependence of the discrete spectrum to scattering amplitudes in an infinite volume.

-An approach which has proven successful [34-37] proceeds by parametrizing the energy-dependence of coupledchannel amplitudes and fitting a large set of energy levels, from one or more lattice volumes, within a kinematic window [30].
-A dense spectrum of energy levels will tightly constrain the possible energy-dependence of the scattering t-matrix, and to acquire as many energy levels as possible, we may consider systems with various total momenta [31, 32].
-Currently this approach is limited to energies below three-hadron and higher thresholds - to go beyond this an extension of this formalism is required, and progress in this direction is being made [38-43].
+An approach which has proven successful [39-42] proceeds by parametrizing the energy-dependence of coupled-channel amplitudes and fitting a large set of energy levels, from one or more lattice volumes, within a kinematic window [35].
+A dense spectrum of energy levels will tightly constrain the possible energy-dependence of the scattering t-matrix, and to acquire as many energy levels as possible, we may consider systems with various total momenta.
+Currently this approach is limited to energies below three-hadron and higher thresholds-to go beyond this an extension of this formalism is required, and progress in this direction is being made [43-48].

 In this first study of excited isoscalar meson resonances, we will calculate a version of QCD featuring light quarks which are heavier than those found experimentally, leading to a pion mass of 391 MeV.
-In this world, three- and fourmeson thresholds appear at higher energies, providing a larger energy region in which we can perform rigorous extraction of scattering amplitudes.
-At this pion mass we have previously studied the other symmetry channels that would make up a flavor nonet: I = 1/2, $S = \pm 1$ through coupled πK , ηK scattering [34, 35], and I = 1, S = 0through coupled $\pi \eta$, $K\overline{K}$ [37].
+In this world, three- and four-meson thresholds appear at higher energies, providing a larger energy region in which we can perform rigorous extraction of scattering amplitudes.
+At this pion mass we have previously studied the other symmetry channels that would make up a flavor nonet: I = 1/2, $S = \pm 1$ through coupled $\pi K$ , $\eta K$ scattering [39,40], and I = 1, S = 0 through coupled $\pi \eta$ , $K\bar{K}$ [42].